 Mahesh goes on to say that during TM, the conscious mind becomes aware of its own “unbounded dignity, its unbounded essence, its infinite potential.”

-Based on teachings of the Krishna, the Buddha, and Shankara, TM is practiced in treatment centres across India.
+Based on the teachings of the Krishna, the Buddha, and Shankara, TM is practised in treatment centres across India.
 A number of studies have shown that TM strengthens the individual and produces an overall and stable state of well-being.

 Most importantly, TM naturally removes the need and craving for drugs.